bradh352/ansible-scripts/roles/service_ceph/README.md

   installed ceph instance, which is always "ceph" as unique cluster names are deprecated as per: https://docs.ceph.com/en/latest/rados/configuration/common/#naming-clusters-deprecated
-* `ceph_bootstrap`: Boolean, defaults to false.
-Bootstrap a new ceph cluster monitor node.
-This requires `ceph_mon` to be `true` as well.
-This variable is meant to be specified on the command line using `-e ceph_bootstrap=true` when bringing a new cluster online.
-It should not be used for existing clusters.
-* `ceph_bootstrap_node`: When bringing additional nodes online, this is the node that can be used to copy the necessary authentication data to bring another node online.
-This would typically be a Group var in the cluster.
 * `ceph_public_network`: The ipv4 subnet to use for public client communication.
   This is the network where ceph clients talk to the ceph backend.
 This may be the same as `ceph_cluster_network`.
 This should be a group var for the